-If it rains tonight, you must nevertheless recite Kiddush (including leisheiv basukkah) and eat at least a kezayis of bread in the sukkah.
-The custom of Chassidim is to continue eating in the sukkah despite inclement weather.
+If it rains tonight, you must nevertheless recite Kiddush (including leishev basukkah) and eat at least a kezayis of bread in the Sukkah.
+The custom of Chassidim is to continue eating in the Sukkah despite inclement weather.

-If you choose to relocate from a sukkah to a house due to rainfall during a meal, you must first recite birchas hamazon in the sukkah-unless you already had the relocation in mind while reciting hamotzi.
-If the rain stops, you must return to the sukkah to conclude your meal by eating at least a kezayis of bread (but do not repeat leisheiv basukkah).
+If you choose to relocate from a Sukkah to a house due to rainfall during a meal, you must first recite Birchas Hamazon in the Sukkah-unless you already had the relocation in mind while reciting hamotzi.
+If the rain stops, you must return to the Sukkah to conclude your meal by eating at least a kezayis of bread (but do not repeat leishev basukkah).

-When the rain looks like it will stop after some time, some are stringent to wait an hour or two before eating their meal in the sukkah.
-If you choose to do so, do not delay eating in the sukkah past chatzos.
+When the rain looks like it will stop after some time, some are stringent to wait an hour or two before eating their meal in the Sukkah.
+If you choose to do so, do not delay eating in the Sukkah past chatzos.